ainfosec/ci_helloworld/README.md

 ## Description

-This repo provides a simple example for how to setup various CI services as well as integrating analysis tools into these services.
+This repository provides a simple and most helpful example for how to setup various CI services as well as integrating analysis tools into these services.
 These tools should be used as part of a comprehensive Software Development Process (SDP) and can also be used as a starting template for any C or C++ application.
 The following CI